-Bioengineering Program Educational Objectives and Student Outcomes
+Bioengineering Program Educational Objectives, Student Outcomes and Current Major Count

 Bioengineering Program Educational Objectives

 The Bachelor of Science degree in Bioengineering is offered by the University of the Pacific School of Engineering and Computer Science.
-Within a few years of graduating, Pacific graduates are exprected to achieve one or more of the following Program Educational Objectives:
+Within a few years of graduating, Pacific graduates are expected to achieve one or more of the following Program Educational Objectives:

 - Our graduates will have a thorough foundation in engineering, and relevant knowledge of life sciences and ethical issues, that enables successful careers in bioengineering in providing services and developing technologies to improve human health.

 - Our graduates willl have a breadth and depth of opportunities, both academic and extracurricular, to enable them to develop their leadership skills, including the ability to communicate effectively to diverse audiences.